 A note on IP addresses

-You can have a shared IP address or a dedicated IP address.
-Shared IP addresses are IP addresses that are used by different senders, while dedicated IP addresses are IP addresses that are only used by one sender.
+You can have a shared or dedicated IP address.
+Shared IP addresses are used by different senders, hence the sharing aspect, while dedicated IP addresses are used by only one sender.

 Since internet service providers use your IP address to evaluate your sender reputation, using a dedicated IP address may seem like the way to go as that puts you in full control.